Last updated: April 26, 2026

 Free Chart Ruler Calculator

 Find the planet that rules your Ascendant.
-Enter your birth details to identify your chart ruler, see its sign, house, and dignity, and read what it reveals about your life direction.
+Enter your birth details to identify your chart ruler, see its sign, house, and dignity, and read how astrologers interpret its chart role.

 Birth Time Accuracy